Node Execution

 execute_reactions() dequeues and runs all reactions at a given timestamp:

-yield), the yielded time delta determines when the reaction resumes — it is re-enqueued attimestamp + delta. - Shutdown reactions: When a shutdown reaction is dequeued, the node shuts down immediately.
+yield), the yielded time delta determines when the reaction resumes — it is re-enqueued attimestamp + delta. - Shutdown reactions: when a shutdown reaction is dequeued,

 Reactions that raise TerminateReactionException are silently terminated without propagating the error.